House prices throughout the United States have risen rapidly over the last decade, although prices in Houston seem cheaper than in other states.

 What are the major attractions in Houston?

-The downtown area in Houston is quite compact, and it is crowded with attractions.
+The downtown area in Houston is quite compact and crowded with attractions.
 Starting with the Theater District that houses the Houston Grand Opera and moving to the Johnson Space Center, Houston Zoo, and Downtown Aquarium.
-Not to mention, the beach is an excellent place to spend a humid day.
+The beach is also an excellent place to spend a humid day.
 There’s plenty to enjoy around the city.

 References: